Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: -th elliptic integrable system associated to a -symmetric space

 \subsubsection{Even determined case}

 \paragraph{The first elliptic system associated to a symmetric space \cite{DPW}.} We consider the even determined system $(\syst(k,\tau))$, with $k=1$ and $\tau$ an involution.
 Then the horizontal subbundle is trivial $\hor=[\mk]=\{0\}$ and $TN=[\ver]=[\g_1]$ so that the horizontal holomorphicity is trivial and vertical harmonicity means harmonicity.
-Hence the first elliptic system associated to a symmetric space, $(\syst(1,\tau))$, is the equation for harmonic maps $f\colon L\to G/G_0$. \paragraph{The second elliptic system associated to a 4-symmetric space (\cite{ki3,bk}).} Here $\tau$ is an order four automorphism and (thus) $k=2$.
-Then we consider the even determined system $(\syst(2,\tau))$. ...\\ Hamiltonian stationary Lagrangian surfaces in Hermitian symmetric spaces, (\cite{HR3,HR1,HR2}). $\rho$-harmonic surfaces in $\oct$, \cite{ki1}.
-Surfaces with holomorphic mean curvature vector in 4-dimensional spaces form, surfaces with anti-holomorphic mean curvature vector in $\C P^2$, \cite{bk}.
+Hence the first elliptic system associated to a symmetric space, $(\syst(1,\tau))$, \textbf{is the equation for harmonic maps} $f\colon L\to G/G_0$. \paragraph{The second elliptic system associated to a 4-symmetric space (\cite{ki3,bk}).} Here $\tau$ is an order four automorphism and (thus) $k=2$.
+Then we consider the even determined system $(\syst(2,\tau))$.
+A geometric interpretation in terms of vertically harmonic twistor lifts of this system is given in \cite{ki3} (see also \cite{bk}).
+Let us give some examples. \begin{description} \item[$\bullet$] Surfaces with holomorphic mean curvature vector in 4-dimensional symmetric spaces (\cite{bk}). \item[$\bullet$] Hamiltonian stationary Lagrangian surfaces in Hermitian symmetric spaces (\cite{HR3,HR1,HR2}). \item[$\bullet$] Surfaces with holomorphic mean curvature vector in 4-dimensional spaces forms (\cite{bk}). \item[$\bullet$] surfaces with anti-holomorphic mean curvature vector in $\C P^2$ (\cite{bk}). \item[$\bullet$] $\rho$-harmonic surfaces in $\oct$ \cite{ki1}. \end{description} The second, third and fourth examples are particular cases of the first one (see \cite{bk}).